Beaches of Kent County with a Rich History

 You can stay at Evergreen Knoll Cottages, set along the shore of the Sassafras River with a private beach and pier, which provide a perfect setting for kayaking, canoeing, fishing or soaking up the serene waterfront atmosphere.

-From the turn of the 20th century up until after World War II, Betterton’s beautiful sandy beach and the fresh water flowing out of the Susquehanna River spawned a resort that attracted no fewer than 11 hotels full of families who spent a whopping $54 a week for rooms, breakfast and dinner (lunch was on your own).
-There was a dance hall and a bowling alley.
+From the turn of the 20th century up until after World War II, Betterton’s beautiful sandy beach and the freshwater flowing out of the Susquehanna River spawned a resort that attracted no fewer than 11 hotels full of families who spent a whopping $54 a week for rooms, breakfast and dinner (lunch was on your own).
+There was a dance hall as well as a bowling alley.
 But the beach was the main attraction.

 After the war, people started buying cars and in 1952, the state built the first bridge across the Bay to accommodate them—The Chesapeake Bay Bridge.
 The steamboat era blew its last whistle.
 Meanwhile, air conditioning became more affordable.
 This combination of fateful evolutions led to the development of Ocean City, Maryland as a competing resort, one that boasted air-conditioned hotels and motels.
 People started taking their vacations “downy ocean,” to Ocean City and places like Betterton slowly became quiet, quaint bay-front beach communities.
 The last excursion boat left the Betterton pier for Baltimore in 1968.

 After that, some of the old hotels were torn down.
-Others became stately homes that are now listed on the National Register of Historical Places as prime examples of Victorian architecture.
+Others became stately homes that are now listed on the National Register of Historic Places as prime examples of Victorian architecture.

 Carolyn Sorge, better known by the residents of Betterton Beach as “Candy,” was mayor of the town for 28 years.
 In that time, she led the town’s resurgence as a “quiet, small, beautiful community.”